The Harley Davidson Front And Rear Axle Size Chart & Why It Matters

 The Second Reason: Customized Look

 Choosing the proper axle size gives Harley an authentic look.
 Most touring motorcycles have a longer wheelbase with a more aggressive look.
 Alternatively, a shorter wheelbase will make it look more like a sport bike or a more laid-back look.
-It will set the tone for motorcycles.

 The Third Reason: Safe Riding Experience